zacharysgoldberg/Receipt-Manager/README.md

 ## Design

 Backend Flask REST API using flask-migrate, flask-mail, SQLAlchemy (ORM), and flask-jwt-extended.
-PostgreSQL for database, cookies for JWT storage, and managed by Docker.
+PostgreSQL for database, cookies for JWT storage, JavaScript Fullcalendar, and Docker management.

 ### Future Improvements

-To integrate templates, calendar, and Py-Tesseract-OCR for scanning/uploading receipts
+To integrate templates, and Py-Tesseract-OCR for uploading receipts